March2014MakersAcademy/Hello/README.md

 ====

-https://gitter.im/March2014MakersAcademy This is where we can chat!!! iOS and OSX apps coming soon!
+https://gitter.im/March2014MakersAcademy This is where we can chat!!! iOS app coming soon!